Deminarcis/WSL2-Kernel-KVM/README.md

 Included are the build scripts and binaries.
 You dont have to build this yourself but you can

-If using the binaries provided in this repo, please either rename to bzImage when adding them to .wslconfig on your windows host or update the .wslconfig appropriately

-I recommend building in WSL2 using the OpenSUSE Tumbleweed contianer from MS Store
+I recommend building in WSL2 using the OpenSUSE Tumbleweed contianer from MS Store, although there is a script for bulding on Fedora (tested on Fedora 38 and 39, should also work on RHEL and CentOS 9)

 ### Building
-In your Opensuse container under WSL2 clone the repo and run `build-wsl.sh`

-To clean things up just delete the `kernel-wsl2` folder once you have moved the bzImage file out
+In your Opensuse container under WSL2 clone the repo and run `build-wsl.sh` Alternately if building on Fedora use the included script To clean things up just delete the `kernel-wsl2` folder once you have moved the bzImage file out